 How to Protect Your Microsoft Endpoints From Known and Unknown Threats

-Discover how a next-generation security platform, with advanced endpoint protection, helps prevent known and unknown threats from infecting Microsoft endpoints.
+Discover how a next-generation security platform helps prevent known and unknown threats from infecting Microsoft endpoints.

 Gartner predicts that, by 2018, 25 percent of corporate data traffic will bypass perimeter security and flow directly from mobile devices to the cloud.
 As workforces continue to adopt mobile platforms, a growing amount of network traffic goes uninspected, increasing an attacker’s ability to communicate directly with a potential victim’s endpoint, thereby increasing the likelihood of a successful attack.